mts-secops/cybersecurity-portfolio/README.md

 ## About Me

 My interest in cybersecurity started from a general curiosity about computers during high school.
 By the time I entered college, I had decided to pursue cybersecurity as a career path.
-I studied Computer Science with a specialization in Information Security at VIT, Vellore, which helped me build a strong foundation in computing, security concepts, and technical problem-solving.
+I graduated with a degree in Computer Science Engineering with a specialization in Information Security from VIT, Vellore, which helped me build a strong foundation in computing, security concepts, and technical problem-solving.

-After completing my degree, I began my professional cybersecurity journey as a SOC Analyst, where I gained hands-on experience in monitoring, investigating, and responding to security alerts.
+After graduation, I began my professional cybersecurity journey as a SOC Analyst in India, where I gained hands-on experience in monitoring, investigating, and responding to security alerts.
 I later moved into a SOC Consultant role in Qatar, where I continue to develop my skills in security operations, threat detection, and incident response.
-I was also selected as a 2025 Paller Cybersecurity Scholarship Winner, through which I am currently continuing my cybersecurity learning and professional development.
+I was also awarded the Paller Cybersecurity Scholarship in 2025, through which I am currently continuing my cybersecurity learning and professional development.

-Some professional details have been generalized for privacy while still accurately reflecting my cybersecurity background.

 ## CTF Reflection